- Course Code: RV102

 - Entry Requirements

-As this is a demanding A-level equivalent programme, you should have a minimum of 4 GCSEs at Grade C or above, or equivalent qualifications, including English, Mathematics and Science.
-Applicants who do not have recent experience of study but have relevant work or life experience will be considered on an individual basis and may be invited to interview.
-If you do not have the relevant qualifications we will refer you to our Adult GCSE Programme.
+As this is a demanding A-level equivalent programme, you should have a minimum of 4 GCSEs at Grade C or above, or equivalent qualifications, including English and Mathematics.

 You must have relevant work experience for this course.
 The following is an example of the work we regard as suitable to demonstrate your aptitude for a career: